Podiatry Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts podiatry patients in Alabama, we submit and follow-up on claims with them.

 The most frequent podiatry denials we see from AL payers include medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented, medicare requires an annual lops (loss of protective sensation) certification and a prescribing physician's statement for diabetic foot care coverage, custom orthotics require specific l-codes (l3000-l3649) with documentation of medical necessity, casting/scanning records, and proof of custom fabrication.
 Our team catches these before submission by applying both podiatry coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes podiatry patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes podiatry patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own podiatry authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your podiatry practice gets paid correctly.

 Most AL podiatry practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your podiatry workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your podiatry workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Podiatry Billing